rwaldron/tc39-notes/es8/2017-03/mar-21.md

 MM: Given what you're asking for there's no reason to limit it to those two.

-DT: That's true
+DT: That's true.

-MM: Any open source engine
+MM: Any open source engine.

 DT: If there's an engine that's less production and simpler to add this kind of prototyping.